wasobi/wasobi/README.md

 I like to create things that empower people, freeing up time and resources.
 If you vibe with this, we should chat about collaborating!

-- 🔭 I’m currently working on my portfolio website and a resource management app for the Sims
+- 🔭 I’m currently working on my portfolio website, a Python handbook, and a mod management app for the Sims
 - 🌱 I’m currently learning system design, React, and French
-- ⚡ I'm a classically trained violist
+- ⚡ Fun fact: I used to perform in an improv group

 <!--
 **wasobi/wasobi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.